 Again, proper goal setting techniques are essential for instilling confidence.
 Every practice should have a goal.
-Check in at the end, did you achieve that goal?
+Check-in at the end, did you achieve that goal?
 Talk about next time, what’s our goal for next time?
 Why didn’t we get there today, what needs to change, was our goal to easy today so we achieved it in 30 minutes… Optimal goals are difficult but attainable, both short-term daily goals and the long-term big picture goals.

 When it comes to situational confidence (think of that one event where walking in the building makes your stomach turn) mental preparation for that specific event is key.
 Just talking to your athletes about what to expect can be very beneficial.
-Make sure they know exactly what to expect: what time you arrive, what you will eat, what time warm-up starts, when you will start your pre-competition rituals, how much time in between prelims and finals… anything you can think of the prepare them for exactly how that event will go can help them feel more confident when they get there.
+Make sure they know exactly what to expect: what time you arrive, what you will eat, what time warm-up starts, when you will start your pre-competition rituals, how much time in between prelims and finals… anything you can think of prepares them for exactly how that event will go and can help them feel more confident when they get there.

 6) Social climate